Meråker Line

+As of 2024, the line is currently being upgraded, including electrification and centralized traffic control, which is due to be complete in December 2025.

 Route

-The Meråker Line is currently defined as the section between Hell and the Norway–Sweden border at Storlien.
+The Meråker Line is defined as the section between Hell and the Norway–Sweden border at Storlien.
 Until 2008, it was regarded as the entire section from Trondheim Central Station to Storlien.
 The line was initially 102.23 km to the border, or 105.97 km to Storlien Station.
 With the new definition, the line is 70.69 km.
 The national border is 655.10 km from Oslo Central Station and 751.67 km from Stockholm Central Station.
 At Leangen Station the Stavne–Leangen Line branches off and provides a bypass through Trondheim.
 At Hell the Nordland Line continues northwards.
 From Storlien the line continues as the Centre Line via Östersund to Sundsvall.

 The line largely follows the coast of the Trondheimsfjord from Trondheim until reaching Hell.
 From there the line heads inland through the valley of Stjørdalen, initially following the river of Stjørdalselva.
 The line runs predominantly due east from Trondheim, passing through the current municipalities of Trondheim, Malvik, Stjørdal and Meråker.
-With the new definition, it only passes through the latter two, and is entirely located within Trøndelag county.
-From Trondheim to Hell the line runs just above sea level, except past Leangen Station where the line hits 34 m above mean sea level.
+With the new definition, it only passes through the latter two and is entirely located within Trøndelag county.
+From Trondheim to Hell, the line runs just above sea level, except past Leangen Station, where the line hits 34 m above mean sea level.
 From Hegra Station there is again a slight rise.
 The 72 km from Trondheim to Gudå Station remain fairly flat.
-From there the line enters a steep climb, passing Meråker Station at an elevation of 220 m above mean sea level and Kopperå Station at 329 m.
+From there, the line enters a steep climb, passing Meråker Station at an elevation of 220 m above mean sea level and Kopperå Station at 329 m.
 Storlien is located at 593 m above sea level.
 The Meråker Line is not electrified and lacks centralized traffic control, but is equipped with GSM-R. The standard gauge railway is owned and operated by the Norwegian National Rail Administration.